yalamanchilivahini5/vsdtclpowertool/README.md

 Power Analysis Tool using TCL
 =============================
 This project is trying to develop an open source power estimation tool.
 It mainly focuses on average switching power and leakage power.
-The analysis is based on Tool Command Language (TCL) code and takes SPICE netlist and fewer parameters as inputs and gives required power values.
+The analysis is based on Tool Command Language (TCL) code and takes SPICE netlist and fewer parameters as inputs and gives required power values along with modified netlist files.

 Table of contents
 =================